Federico-Wagner/Federico-Wagner/README.md

 ## Hi there I'm Federico Wagner 👋

-I am currently developing Web development skills.
+I am currently developing Web and Android development skills.
 I am also interested in native application development and backend side development.

 - Mechanical Engineering, graduated from the UTN (frba)